 - Always have everything you need within reach

-- Put a non-slip mat the tub for your older baby.
+- Put a non-slip mat in the tub for your older baby.

 - Keep a hand on your child at all times.